12 Essential Tennis Drills for Beginners & Kids

 Forward and Backward, Forehands and Backhands

-Service Toss Accuracy
+Serve Toss Accuracy

 When learning to serve, one of the most underrated fundamentals is developing a great toss.
-As a result, when teaching a beginner or young student it can be extremely beneficial to start with a toss to underscore its importance.
+As a result, when teaching a beginner or young student, it can be extremely beneficial to start with a toss.

-If you don’t have a basket with handles that can fold to the side so that it sits on the ground, you can also position the players racquet on the ground in front of them and have the string bed of the racquet act as the same target.
+If you don’t have a basket with handles that can fold to the side so that it sits on the ground, you can also position the player’s racquet on the ground and have the string bed of the racquet act as the target.

 Simple Service Motions

-Once the player has begun to develop a solid feel for their toss you can move onto this drill to help them develop a proper service motion.
+Once the player has begun to develop a solid feel for their toss, you can move onto this drill to help them develop a proper service motion.

-In this drill we’re going to break the service motion down into three phases or positions.
+In this drill, we’re going to break the service motion down into three phases, or positions.

-Lastly, have them incorporate the third position where they drop their tossing arm, twist their torso and then extend their dominant arm forward until it’s completely extended at which point they can release the ball into the service box.
+Lastly, have them incorporate the third position where they drop their tossing arm, twist their torso, and then extend their dominant arm forward until it’s completely extended, at which point they can release the ball into the service box.